byi8220/indented-block-highlighting/README.md

 ## Known Issues

-**Improper indentation levels for lines with mixed whitespace** Indenting the **same** line with a mixture of tabs and spaces causes improper behavior because of how VSC autoadjusts whitespace
+**Improper indentation levels for lines with mixed whitespace:**

+Indenting the **same** line with a mixture of tabs and spaces causes improper behavior because of how VSC autoadjusts whitespace

-Example:
+Example of issue:
 ![Autoindent issue](whitespace-issue.png "Improper mixed whitespace issue.")

 This extension does not parse syntax, it simply checks indentation levels.